 Create a Peaceful Atmosphere at Home

-Your home environment should be organized and peaceful.
-This creates a healthy atmosphere in which to learn through exploring and discovering.
+Your home should be organized and peaceful.
+This creates a healthy environment conducive to learning through exploring and discovering.

 A safe and calm environment also gives children a sense of security.